 All compressors get a factory holding charge of dry air (about 1 to 2.5 bar, relative pressure).
-The presence of an intact holding charge serves as a proof of quality against penetrating moisture.
+An intact holding charge serves as a proof of quality against penetrating moisture.

 When removing plugs from the compressor, the plugs may pop out due to pressure and oil can spurt.